xuhualiang/gtunnel/README.md

 cert = test/cert.pem
 key  = test/key.pem
 ```
-where `ps` stands for plain socket to SSL socket.
-Typical usage of this is to switch your old app client into SSL with minimum change.
+where `ps` stands for plain to SSL socket.
+Use this to switch your client into SSL with minimum change.

 ## SSL socket to regular socket redirection
 ```